-Grades 3 and up: Participants are guided through water testing of locally collected samples and use critical thinking to compare data and discuss water quality issues.
+Grades 3 – 5: Participants are guided through water testing of locally collected samples and use critical thinking to compare data and discuss water quality issues.

 As a group, participants discuss what makes water good or bad and how different factors may impact the health of an ecosystem living within a body of water.
 Then participants are divided into groups of 3 to 4 and are guided to test multiple properties of water samples collected in Manchester.
 Participants record their results and then share them to monitorwater.org, a citizen science project to monitor water sources worldwide by EarthEco International.
 Participants compare and discuss their results and determine if the water tested is a suitable place for various organisms.

-This program is available to students in grades 3 and up.
+This program is available to students in grades 3 -5.

 Participants will explore the impact of humans on the local environment and learn how to apply scientific principles to monitor and minimize that impact.
 (K-ESS3-3, 3-LS4-4, MS-ESS3-3)